google sheets

 Conclusion

-Sorting by last name in Google Sheets can be efficiently managed by understanding and applying the correct functions and tools.
+Sorting by last name in Google Sheets can be accomplished with functions and features, but this manual process can be time-consuming and complex.

 Drop CSV